Originating in China and one of the most ancient forms of Traditional Chinese Medicine (TCM), acupuncture treats the whole person.

-A Toronto Naturopath often receives a similar education to that of a TCM Practitioner, except that the latter might offer you more experience and training in working with Chinese herbs (again, depending on their education).
+A Toronto Naturopath often receives a similar education to that of a TCM Practitioner.
+But the latter might offer you more experience and training in working with Chinese herbs (again, depending on their education).

-A Chiropractor or Physiotherapist you would likely visit for musculoskeletal issues and treatment/prevention of injury, and will probably not have as much training in pulse and tongue diagnosis, for example (two practices often used within a TCM acupuncture exam).
+A Chiropractor or Physiotherapist you would likely visit for musculoskeletal issues and treatment/prevention of injury.
+They probably won’t have as much training in pulse and tongue diagnosis, for example (two practices often used within a TCM acupuncture exam).

 Is Acupuncture For Me?